root27/gh-hook/README.md

 # Github Webhook

-This is github webhook example that can be used to use event
+This is github webhook example that can be used to observe starts of repositories